As an attorney, you’re paid to be an excellent communicator—but are you as effective when it comes to social media marketing to your target audience?

 - Be extra careful when posting not to violate any ethics guidelines, and never accidentally break confidentiality with your client’s information (For example, don’t post a behind-the-scenes image of your office where client documents are visible on your computer screen).

-More than just a fun pastime, social media for lawyers can be a valuable marketing tool when it’s used strategically and you take the time to learn and adhere to ethics rules so you can stay compliant.
+More than just a fun pastime, social media for lawyers can be a valuable digital marketing channel when it’s used strategically and you take the time to learn and adhere to ethics rules so you can stay compliant.

-Set goals, make a plan, and stick to it—by being consistent and active on social media, you’re more likely to engage with potential clients, and to increase your law firm’s business.
+When building a law firm marketing strategy, effective social media management is crucial.
+Set goals, make a plan, and stick to it—by being consistent and active on social media, you’re more likely to engage with your target audience and increase your law firm’s business.

 Also, it’s important to respect the nuances of each network by adapting how you use social media for each audience.
 Content that was well received on Facebook might not have the same success when reposted on Twitter or Instagram.
 Each network deserves its own strategies, otherwise, your social media marketing efforts won’t reach their maximum potential.

 If you need help managing the social media accounts for your business, consider reaching out to an expert who can take a look at your firm and get started with building an effective social media presence.